Fefedu973/lumathread/README.md

 # LumaThread

 LumaThread is a composable WebGL luminous-filament renderer for React.
-It was extracted from the OpenBacktest landing-page renderer so the visual engine can be developed, tested, and versioned independently from the product.

-The API is still being stabilized, but the component is distributed as editable source through its shadcn registry.
+The component is distributed as editable source through its shadcn registry.

 ## Demo